/user/kayd @ devops :~$ cat comprehensive-guide-to-jenkins-versions.md

 Common Pitfalls and How to Avoid Them

-Experience has revealed common challenges organizations face during Jenkins version transitions.
+Experience has revealed common challenges organizations face during Jenkins version transitions, and many of these mirror the hard-won Jenkins production lessons operators encounter when running large-scale CI/CD over time.

 Plugin Compatibility Challenges